taubman33/react-router/README.md

 - Use `axios` to query APIs for data

-## Framing
+## Framing (10 min)

-## We Do: Setup
+## We Do: Setup (5 min)
 ```
 instructions
 ```

-## You Do: Examine Current Codebase
+## You Do: Examine Current Codebase (10 min)
-Read through the code to familiarize yourself with the codebase.
-Then, with a partner, try to answer these questions:
+Take 10 minutes and read through the code to familiarize yourself with the codebase.
+Then, with a partner, take 5 minutes and discuss your answers these questions:
 1. ...
 2. ...

-## An Aside: Axios
+## An Aside: Axios (15 min)
 Axios is a node module commonly used with React to send HTTP requests to an API.
 It functions much like jQuery's Ajax method.
 Some benefits to using Axios:
 - It is a promise-based library which allows for a simpler and cleaner syntax
 - It is lightweight and focused solely on handling HTTP requests (as opposed to jQuery which brings in an extensive set of new functions and methods)